 HOW LONG DO WE KEEP YOUR PERSONAL DATA?

-- The data you provide to sign up to our website is kept until you opt to stop receiving communications from us regarding market research opportunities.
+- The data you provide when signing up to our database and the data you provide in the ‘screener surveys’ is kept until you opt to stop receiving communications from us regarding market research opportunities.
 We’ll ask you to opt in to remaining on our database every 3 years.

 - Any banking information you provide is kept only long enough to allow us to make payment to yourself.
 However, some of your bank information may be preserved by our bank on our transaction history.